-U.S. large cap growth equities posted modest gains in the fourth quarter of 2025, closing out a volatile period marked by intensifying scrutiny of AI spending and shifting expectations for monetary policy.
+U.S. large cap growth equities posted modest gains in the fourth quarter of 2025, closing out a volatile period marked by intensifying scrutiny of artificial intelligence (AI) spending and shifting expectations for monetary policy.
 The quarter reflected a sharp reversal within many of the year's top-performing segments, as enthusiasm around AI and speculative growth themes gave way to a more cautious, bifurcated market environment.

-Markets entered the quarter on solid footing, with October capping off a seven month winning streak for growth equities.
+Markets entered the quarter on solid footing, with October capping off a seven-month winning streak for growth equities.
 The month extended trends that had defined the rally since February, including narrow leadership centered on AI infrastructure providers and lower-quality, high-volatility businesses tied to more speculative innovation themes.
 Sentiment was buoyed by rising AI capital expenditure commitments from the Magnificent Seven, NVIDIA's announcement of a \$500 billion AI infrastructure backlog, and a series of high-profile product launches and partnerships across the ecosystem.
 However, conditions shifted abruptly in early November.
 Investor focus turned toward the scale, sustainability, and funding sources behind multiyear AI investment plans.
 Concerns resurfaced around the growing capital intensity of AI infrastructure, circularity in deal structures, and rising dependence on debt markets to finance expansion.
-At the same time, more hawkish commentary from U.S. Federal Reserve (Fed) officials tempered expectations for imminent rate cuts, tightening financial conditions and weighing on high-volatility, long-duration equities.
+At the same time, more hawkish commentary from Federal Reserve officials tempered expectations for imminent rate cuts, tightening financial conditions and weighing on high-beta, long-duration equities.

 The AI trade came under further pressure following the release of Alphabet's Gemini 3 model, which delivered best-in-class performance using the company's proprietary Tensor Processing Units (TPUs).
-The model's launch raised questions about whether Alphabet's vertically integrated approach could shift the competitive dynamics of AI development, potentially undermining OpenAI's ability to sustain its aggressive growth trajectory.
+The model's launch raised questions about whether Alphabet's vertically integrated approach could shift the competitive dynamics of AI development, potentially undermining

+OpenAI's ability to sustain its aggressive growth trajectory.
 As a result, companies with high exposure to OpenAI saw their shares decline, reflecting growing investor unease around concentrated risks in the AI ecosystem.

 These headwinds culminated in a broad risk-off move through mid-November, with pronounced weakness in non-profitable technology, AI infrastructure, and other high-momentum trades.
-Still, markets staged a recovery in December as a weakening labor market and a four year low in the Consumer Price Index provided the backdrop for the Fed's third rate cut of the year.
+Still, markets staged a recovery in December as a weakening labor market and a four-year low in the Consumer Price Index provided the backdrop for the Federal Reserve's (Fed) third rate cut of the year.
 In a further shift, the Fed announced the resumption of asset purchases, signaling a more accommodative stance in response to tightening liquidity.
+Despite the volatility, corporate fundamentals remained supportive.
+Third-quarter earnings broadly exceeded expectations, with S&P 500 profits rising 13.1 percent year over year-well ahead of the 7.9 percent forecast at the quarter's outset.
+Revenue growth reached a three-year high of 8.3 percent, and an above-average share of companies guided above consensus.